jansucan/real-world-haskell-solutions/README.md

 There is often more than one solution to an exercise.
 If your solution is different but meets the assignment, it is the right one.

-The intention is for the exercises to be solved as by a beginner, with all the things that a seasoned Haskell programmer would have done differently.
-The solutions should mostly use only knowledge from the preceding parts of the book.
-Exceptions to this are cases where such approach would lead to too many additional lines of code or to distracting the reader from the main idea of an exercise.
-Advanced topics from the subsequent chapters should be avoided, though.
+My original intention was for the exercises to be solved as by a beginner, with all the things that a seasoned Haskell programmer would have done differently.
+The solutions should have mostly used only knowledge from the preceding parts of the book.
+Exceptions to this were cases where such approach would lead to too many additional lines of code or to distracting the reader from the main idea of an exercise.
+Advanced topics from the subsequent chapters should have been avoided, though.

+However, in about two thirds of the book I finally had to admit to myself that it was too challenging and got stuck.
+Then I took a detour to other Haskell books that were more suitable for beginners.
+Now I returned and I'm going to see how much difference it has made and whether I will be able to continue in the exercises.

 ## Exercises